SimVascular/svMorph/README.md

 svMorph is a research tool for *in-silico* morphological editing of patient-specific vascular geometries.
-It enables interactive and scriptable creation of synthetic vascular pathologies — aneurysms, stenoses, and stent-deployed configurations — on triangulated surface meshes with associated centerlines.
+It enables interactive and scriptable creation of synthetic vascular pathologies — aneurysms, stenoses, and synthetic interventions — stenting, on triangulated surface meshes with associated centerlines.

 The deformation engine includes a **signed-distance-field (SDF) contact** formulation that naturally mimics the stent–wall interface during simulated stent deployment, and